jcosta92/LeisureTime/README.md

 <details>
 <summary><h3>6.2.
 IMDB Web Scrapping </h3></summary>

-In this case I looped through all the genres with a minimum rating of 5.0 and 3000 votes, using web scrapping to get:
+In this case, I looped through all the genres with a minimum rating of 5.0 and 3000 votes, using web scraping to get:

 1. Pages URLs
 2. Movies URLs
-3. Web scrapping of all the movies URLs to get a dataframe *imdb_movie_fetch.csv* with:
+3. Web scraping of all the movies URLs to get a dataframe *imdb_movie_fetch.csv* with:
    a.
 URL
    b.
 Movie title
    c.
 Movie image
    d.
-IMDB Rating
+IMDb Rating
    e.
 Number of votes
    f.
 Movie description
    g.
 Movie genres
    h.
 Published Date
    i.
 Content Rating
    j.
-Actors, writers and directors
+Actors, writers, and directors
    k.
 Movie Popularity

-4. Web scrapping Wikipedia to get the actors birthdates - *df_birthdays_movies.csv*.
+4. Web scraping Wikipedia to get the actors' birthdates - *df_birthdays_movies.csv*.

 </details>